eugenehp/react-native-uuid/README.md

 Previous version has been based on `randombytes` that is not compatible with react-native out of the box.
 Please submit an [issue](https://github.com/eugenehp/react-native-uuid/issues) if you found a bug.

-## react-native-uuid for enterprise

-Available as part of the Tidelift Subscription.

-The maintainers of react-native-uuid and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
-Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
-[Learn more.](https://tidelift.com/subscription/pkg/npm-react-native-uuid?utm_source=npm-react-native-uuid&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.